okayash/CS3800/README.md

   Usage:

     Type these into the command liefnkse
-    1. ps -u [username you are searching for]
+    1. ps -u [ an existing user you are searching for ]

-    2. ps -s [state you are searching for]
+    2. ps -s [ an existing state you are searching for (...) ]

   Returns: